Robert Hansen's house

 Cindy Paulson's escape

-Cindy Paulson.
+Cindy Paulson

 Hansen's M.O. involved picking up sex workers and then holding them at gunpoint.

-In June of 1983, he imprisoned and raped 17-year-old Cindy Paulson at his house on Old Harbor Road.
+In June 1983, he imprisoned and raped 17-year-old Cindy Paulson at his house on Old Harbor Road.
 Afterwards, he drove her to a nearby public-use airport called Merrill Field.

 Once they reached the airport, Hansen parked his vehicle beside his small bush plane and started loading items into the cockpit.
 Meanwhile, Paulson remained cuffed in the backseat.